What Are Adaptation Of Sea Turtle:

 5 How do sea turtles move?

-Sea turtles move through the water by using their powerful flippers in a swimming motion, propelling themselves forward.
+Sea turtles move through the water by using their powerful flippers in a swimming motion, move themselves forward.
 They are well-adapted for swimming and can navigate through the ocean with agility and grace.

 6 How do turtles adapt to their environment?